 Animal protein is not very common for our host’s family, but they do serve it when they have special guests.
 They have good options if you like chicken or pork, and they also have many vegetable options.
 They use pork fat to cook and it makes the food taste amazing.

 My guide Bau and her family cooked dinner for us, using the fire pit in the middle of the house and the spices smell was just amazing.
 They really put their heart while they are cooking a meal, and they are so proud of their gift to cook for their guests.

 We all sat at a very small table in the house and shared the small dishes, which made it more special.
 As Anthony Bourdain said, “You learn a lot about someone when you share a meal together”.

 During our meal, I asked Bau what her favorite food was, and she answered “rice”.
 Then I asked her if she could choose any food in the world what would she want, and her answer was “Rice, I like rice”.
 If you ask me what my favorite food is, I could create a list.
 We have so many options to choose from.

-Noodles are a winner – noodles with vegetables, noddles with chicken, noodles with pork, noodles with noddles.
+Noodles are a winner – noodles with vegetables, noddles with chicken, noodles with pork, noodles with noodles.

-Vegetable spring rolls with homemade sweet chili sauce, steamed rice, veggie soup, noodles (have I've said noddles before?), steamed pumpkin, broccoli or any other vegetable and pan fried chicken or pork.
+Vegetable spring rolls with homemade sweet chili sauce, steamed rice, veggie soup, noodles (have I said noodles before?), steamed pumpkin, broccoli, or any other vegetable, and pan-fried chicken or pork.